barcek/sprk/README.md

 - add a runtime undo option for rollback on error at the build stage
 - offer less verbose or no terminal output at runtime
 - support a list of current project directories for ease of movement among them
-- include a method for tool switching at runtime
 - enable viewing of snippets stored in source file variables
 - enable assignment of snippets to source file variables from the command line or a file, possibly by line number or identifier
 - enable extraction of configuration, template insertions and resource provisions to extension file for sharing